 - Create a sleep pattern of going to bed at the same time every night with a consistent wake-up time, ensuring that you are giving your body plenty of time to sleep.
 The recommended amount of sleep for adults is 7–9 hours of sleep per night.

 - Cutting down on your daily amount of caffeine or not drinking caffeine later into the day can greatly improve your sleep.

 - Kicking the nicotine habit due to the stimulating effect of nicotine. or avoiding smoking nicotine products a minimum of 45 minutes

 - Monitor your diet.
 Spicy, acidic, and fatty foods can sometimes cause heartburn which can get worse when you lay down flat.
 Eating late at night also makes it difficult to sleep.
 If you are hungry before bed, choose a light, small low-fat and low-sugar snack.

 - Avoid exercise before bed.

-- Create a sleep friendly environment.
+- Create a sleep-friendly environment.
 For many people blackout curtains to create a dark space and avoiding the use of electronic devices before bed helps to improve sleep and makes it easier to fall asleep.
-Electronic devices emit a blue light which suppresses melatonin.
+Electronic devices emit a blue light that suppresses melatonin.

 Dena Westphalen, Pharm.D.
 Answers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.